MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/linux-custom-image-provisioning-errors.md

 When you upload or capture a generalized virtual machine (VM) image as a specialized VM image or vice versa, provisioning errors occur.
 The former will cause a [provisioning timeout error](#provisioning-timeout-error-during-an-upload-process), and the latter will cause a provisioning failure.
 To deploy your custom image without errors, you must ensure that the type of the image doesn't change during the upload or capture process.

-This article covers the possible combinations of generalized and specialized images, the error type you will encounter, and how to fix the errors.
+This article covers the possible combinations of generalized and specialized images, the error types you'll encounter, and how to fix the errors.

 ## Upload and capture combinations of generalized and specialized images

 The following table lists the possible upload and capture combinations of Linux generalized and specialized operating system (OS) images.
-Y indicateds the combinations that will process without errors, and N indicates those that will throw errors.
-For more details about the errors, see the following sections.
+Y indicates the combinations that will process without errors, and N indicates those that will throw errors.
+For more information about the errors, see the following sections.

 | OS | Upload spec. | Upload gen. | Capture spec. | Capture gen. |
 | --- | --- | --- | --- | --- |